 Don’t be mistaken, just because my biggest fear is failure doesn’t mean that I haven’t experienced it.
 I’ve been a big fat failure at lots of things.
 I’ve failed at meeting deadlines and goals (personal and professional), I’ve failed at diets, at creating better habits (and quitting bad ones), at being a good friend, at being a good girlfriend, and at communicating (yes, even I, a self-proclaimed excellent communicator, have failed miserably at communicating at times).
-I’ve failed at coming through for someone, at listening, at getting places on time, at practicing my music enough, at keeping secrets, at paying bills, and even at feeding myself properly on a regular basis.
+I’ve failed to come through for someone, listen, to getting places on time, to practice my music enough, to keep secrets, to pay bills, and even to feed myself properly on a regular basis.
 I’ve even failed at walking on more than a few occasions, which has resulted in sprains of both ankles at least 2-3 times each and my right knee, twice.
 Forget Failure to Launch, I’ve got to deal with Failure to Walk.

 But, if I could rank my failings, I would say feeling like (or actually being) a failure at work is the worst.
 When you’re a person who is a natural risk taker like me, and you find yourself putting yourself “out there” as they say, as often as I do, I suppose your chances of failing are significantly higher than for someone who is more risk-averse and tends to stay under the radar (especially at work).
 That comes with the territory.
 But it still sucks when it happens.

 It’s hard to have objectivity about your own life, and your own self, as it were, but for me, when I experience these moments of abject failure, that’s where I go, on a quest for objectivity.
 In order to achieve that, however, I tend to go right down a rabbit hole of self-deprecation, plummeting through a chasm of unworthiness.
 Just who do I think I am?
 What do I think I’m doing in this job?
 Do I deserve to be here?
 Why do I suck so much?
 Why didn’t I do it better?
 Am I going to lose my job?
 Have I damaged my reputation?
 What do people at work really think of me?
-What do they say when they talk about me (because, clearly, they talk shit about me behind my back).
+What do they say when they talk about me?
 It’s really unhealthy, but it’s also, at least in my case, involuntary.

 I like to think that I take constructive criticism well, in that I tend not to get defensive or take things too personally.
 It’s a natural personality trait, but also a skill I’ve honed over the years.
 I care about what people think of me of course, but not in an excessive, formative way; what other people think of me does not determine what I think of myself.
 But, it undeniably influences me.